Carreau/phd-dissertation/parts/part1.rst

     \left<\Theta_{(s,s+l)}\right> = exp\left(\frac{-l}{l_p}\right)

 For actin filaments, the
-persistence length is in the order of 10 µm :cite:`Isambert1996`.
-This means that for scales much smaller, the actin filament can be considered as rigid, like in cell cortex where meshwork have a typical size smaller than 250 nm.
+persistence length is in the order of 10 µm :cite:`Isambert1995`.
+This means that for scales much smaller, the actin filament can be considered as rigid.
+This is the case in the cell cortex where the meshwork has a typical size smaller than 250 nm.
 In the other extreme, at length scale much bigger than :math:`l_p`, filaments can be considered as flexible.
-Even if for typical cells, the length scale is rarely much bigger than the persistence length of actin, `Xenopus` eggs can be as big as 1 mm, so hundreds fold the actin persistence length.
-In mouse oocyte that can go up to a 80µm diameter – and on which we will do some analysis – actin filaments are hence about an order of magnitude bigger than the persistence length.
+While in typical cells, the cell size is rarely much bigger than the persistence length of actin, `Xenopus` eggs can be as big as 1 mm, so hundreds fold the actin persistence length.
 Still for the majority of cells, the typical size we are interested in is about the persistence length of an actin filament, making it neither purely rigid nor completely flexible.

-For the above reasons, solution of actin are often compared to semi-flexible polymers, and models that predict comportment of actin network often take foundation on polymers physics :cite:`Morse1998` :cite:`Morse1998a`.
+For the above reasons, actin solutions are often compared to semi-flexible polymers, and models that predict the behavior of actin networks often take foundation on polymers physics :cite:`Morse1998` :cite:`Morse1998a`.
 Still, if theses models rely on local microscopic parameter, experimental methods only have access to bulk properties of the studied material, and it is from theses